yegor256/blog/_posts/2017/jan/2017-01-24-career-advice.md

 as possible, even if you write it for private and commercial projects.
 Some companies won't be against that.

+{% quote I should be able to Google your name and find a lot of professional links, not just your Tinder profile. %}

 **Don't Be Invisible**.
 Make sure you have Facebook, Twitter, LinkedIn, and Instagram accounts, along with a blog.
 You must be present on the Internet.
 You're a serious software